 The confusion between the Holland and Netherlands is thought to have begun with the Dutch seamen sailing into the open seas in search of new countries, trade routes, and spices.
 The Holland province was a leader in shipbuilding, and the majority of the Netherland sailors were from the North or South Holland province.
 The promotion of their regions as the country has made people think that Holland is the name of a country.
 When asked where they were from, it was clear that they were talking about the province they came.
 It was quite confusing as there was no united Holland at that time.

 Now the official name of the country is the Kingdom of the Netherlands.
 King is Willem-Alexander, and “Holland” refers to the two provinces of “Noord-Holland” and “Zuid-Holland,” which are translated into English as North Holland and South Holland.
 Holland is the province in the Netherlands.
 Today, people in the Netherlands still call themselves Holland, but in the international environment, they identify themselves as the Netherlands.
 The Netherlands is a scientifically correct version and does not discriminate between provinces in the country.

-Fazilya is a Scandinavologist who loves geography, traveling and nature.
+Fazilya is a Scandinavologist who loves geography, traveling, and nature.
 She thinks that travel is the initial way to discover oneself.
 After trips to Georgia and Norway, she is planning trips to other countries.
 She started writing travel blogs with this desire.
-With her blogs, she aims to take both herself and her readers on a journey, to discover the real life.
+With her blogs, she aims to take both herself and her readers on a journey to discover real life.